 FIX: Sometimes love, might not be enough.
 At least when it comes to your scores.
 You can always work as a team to learn ways to improve your finances together; but If your partner isn’t the best at fiscal responsibility, it probably isn’t wise to co-sign or jointly mesh accounts until both of you can stay in good standing on your bills.

-If you’re not sure where to start, ScoreShuttle may be able to help!
-From financial coaching, to the latest tips in score improvement, ScoreShuttle can get help you achieve your goals, fast!
+If you’re not sure where to start, ScoreShuttle may be able to help.
+From digital dispute capabilities to the latest tips in score improvement, the ScoreShuttle software can help you achieve your goals, fast!